Memorable Manitobans: John Gunion Rutherford (1857-1923)

-He was elected to the Manitoba Legislature for Lakeside in 1892, re-elected in 1896 but resigned later that year to stand as a candidate for Macdonald in the federal general election.
+He was elected to the Manitoba Legislature for Lakeside in 1892, and acclaimed in 1896 but resigned later that year to stand as a candidate for Macdonald in the federal general election.
 He was defeated but was elected at a by-election in April 1897, defeated in 1900.
 He was a commissioner on the Board of Railway Commissioners of Canada from 1918 to 1923.

 He became ill while on tour in British Columbia with the railway commissioners.
 Transported to a hospital near his home at Ottawa, Ontario, he died there on 24 July 1923.